Inverter Air Conditioning

 - Electromagnetic noise is generated as a result of chopping the voltage.
 This noise can create electrical disturbances to other home appliances in the house hence there are regulations that state the amount of noise that it is allowed to generate.

-Filtering components such as capacitors and inductors are used to filter out the high frquency electrical noise.
+Filtering components such as capacitors and inductors are used to filter out the high frequency electrical noise.
 This add the cost to the overall system.

 - R410a or other more ozone friendly refrigerants usually cost higher compared to R22.
 The compressor used is also different but as the demand for them increase, there will be more economy of scaled and the price will come down in the near future.